Kathy Close - DOT Editor - J. J. Keller & Associates, Inc.

 June 07 , 2019

-Your can assess your risk of a DOT audit by performing a self-audit of the crashes that appear on your accident register and by making the necessary adjustments to your safety management program.
+You can assess your risk of a DOT audit by performing a self-audit of the crashes that appear on your accident register and by making the necessary adjustments to your safety management program.
 These two actions can help you significantly reduce future audits and accidents across your fleet.
-Make sure your operation has the proper safety controls in place by establishing the following key elements: policies and procedures, roles and responsibilities, communication and training, monitoring and tracking and taking meaningful action.
+Make sure your operation has the proper safety management controls in place by establishing the following key elements: policies and procedures, roles and responsibilities, communication and training, monitoring and tracking and taking meaningful action.

 Ensure you have established policies regarding how your employees should behave in a given situation and procedures to explain how those policies will be accomplished.
 According to the Crash Indicator BASIC, you should have policies and procedures in place related to: